qingwanceceliacheng/qingwanceceliacheng.github.io/_projects/1_project.md

     </div>
 </div>

-In the second version, the game expanded to include more relatable and socially grounded roles, such as Teacher, Lawyer, and Fast-Fashion Company Leader.
+In the second version, the game expanded to include more relatable and socially grounded roles, such as **Teacher, Lawyer, and Fast-Fashion Company Leader**.
 The Advocate and Landfill Manager were removed as player roles and reimagined as interactive elements on the board.
 When players landed on specific grids, they could draw a policy or disaster card, maintaining the influence of those roles while ensuring that every player remained actively engaged.
 This version also refined the game's objectives and introduced more structured movement and action paths for each character.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">